p4lang/gsoc/2024/projects/container_migration/README.md

 ## Links
-All of the artifacts developed within this project are available in the following GitHub repository: https://github.com/stano45/p4containerflow
+All artifacts developed throughout this GSoC project are available in the following GitHub repository: https://github.com/stano45/p4containerflow

 ## Implementation details